tommasosansone91/geoApp/dev_utils/install_on_raspberrypi.md

 ### Safely reinstall GDAL correct version

+Install GDAL as python module

     pip install GDAL==$(gdal-config --version | awk -F'[.]' '{print $1"."$2}')

->[!TIP]
+>[!NOTE]
-> the python library of GDAL must have version corresponding to the GDAL installed via apt.
+> the python library `GDAL` must have version corresponding to the GDAL installed via apt.<br>
+> So, we want to re-install python module `GDAL` after having installed `libpq-dev` and all the other python modules,<br>
+> because a new version of `libpq-dev` results in installing a new version of python module `GDAL`.

 ## Create the app tables in postgresql via python